top of page

 Within the league, teams are able to trade players from one team to another.
 To submit a trade to League staff, a captain must create a support ticket and list the required admin/staff information as listed below.

-If the players being traded are also being roleswapped within their new team, the players who are being additionally role-swapped will also need to consent to the terms of the trade.
+If the players being traded are also being role-swapped within their new team, the players who are being role-swapped will also need to consent to the terms of the trade.

-League staff will ask for screenshot proof of all included parties giving consent to the trade before the trade will officially be submitted.
+League staff will ask for screenshot proof of all included parties giving consent to the trade before the trade is officially submitted.

-Players are able to be traded between the two divisions, on a per case basis.
-(Admins will review any cross-division trades to ensure there is no drop in competitive integrity)
+Players can be traded between the two divisions on a case-by-case basis.
+(Admins will review any cross-division trades to ensure there is no drop in competitive integrity.)

 2.5 Substitutes

-Teams are able to find substitutes for any player who will be unable to attend a match, with no penalty being given.
+Teams can find substitutes for any player who will be unable to attend a match, with no penalty being given.
 A MAX of two substitutes can be used each week.
 Any more than this, and the team will FF their match for the week.

-Both of the following criteria must be met in order to have a substitute approved:
+The following criteria must be met to have a substitute approved:

-Substitute player’s peak rank must NOT be 100 LP over rostered player’s peak in last 3 splits.
+Substitute player’s peak rank must NOT be 100 LP over rostered player’s peak in Season 15 or Season 16

 Substitutes will be 50 LP BELOW the rostered player based on the higher of the two ranks listed above.